dyte-io/react-samples/samples/live-auction/README.md

 # Live Auction Sample App

-This sample showcases how you can build a Live Auction App with Dyte's React UI Kit!
+This sample showcases how you can build a Live Auction App with RealtimeKit's React UI Kit!

 ---
 Host's UI: